 I can however still understand why consumers may be apprehensive towards the programme.
-The industry faced a similar situation when online banking was originally launched, and more recently, with the launch of contactless payments.
+The industry faced a similar situation when online banking was originally launched.
+And more recently, with the launch of contact less payments.
 Some customers are still wary of sharing their data, particularly when it comes to money.

 The success of the Open Banking programme will inevitably be down to its execution.
 Just like any other mobile app or initiative, it needs to be communicated properly to the consumer.
-The banks need to be transparent with how data is accessed and shared, and the entire adjustment to mobile needs to be as consumer focused as possible.
+The banks need to be transparent with how data is accessed and shared.
+And the entire adjustment to mobile needs to be as consumer focused as possible.